IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

 ## Structural Directives in Angular

 As WPF developers, anytime we want to add or remove an element from the visual tree we have to jump into some code-behind and write some C# or we can use a combination of binding and a visibility converter, which again requires some custom logic and static resources.
-That is somewhat OK and we have always done it in WPF, but Angular makes it so much easier.
+That is OK and we have always done it in WPF, but Angular makes it so much easier.
 Manipulating your view in an Angular application /adding and removing elements/, is achieved with the so-called "structural directives".
 In this topic, we are going to demonstrate the following three directives - `ngIf`, `ngSwitch` and `ngFor`.
 As one can tell from their names, each of these can be compared to a C# structure.
 The `ngIf` is the same thing as an "if-else" C# code block, the `ngSwitch` is the same thing as the C# switch-case statement and, lastly, the `ngFor` is the exact same thing as a C# "for-loop".

 ### `ngIf` Directive